Duration

 Programme overview

-The MLS permits cross-disciplinary study in the form of one or two masters courses (up to 30-points) from another faculty at the University of Auckland.
+The MLS permits cross-disciplinary study, allowing you to take one or two masters courses (up to 30 points) from another faculty at the University of Auckland.
 It also provides skills in legal research methodology for those without advanced skills in this area.
+With over 30 taught courses to choose from, you can specialise in particular areas or study a broad range of legal subjects.

 The MLS can be undertaken through coursework or a combination of coursework and research.